 In tropical countries, influenza activity can occur throughout the year, so vaccination is worthwhile regardless of season.
 In temperate climates in the Northern Hemisphere, influenza activity is more common from December to March.
 If a traveller has received the Southern Hemisphere vaccine in the preceding New Zealand autumn or winter and the same strains are circulating in the Northern Hemisphere, they should remain protected.

-If the Southern and Northern Hemisphere vaccine strains differ significantly, it would be preferable to obtain the local vaccine on arrival, noting that the traveller would not receive protection from the disease until at least a week after vaccination and is therefore exposed for that period of time.
+If the Southern and Northern Hemisphere vaccine strains differ significantly, additional protection would be beneficial by having the local vaccine on arrival (stand-down period not required).
+Note that protection from the disease will not commence for at least a week after vaccination and therefore the traveller may be at risk of infection during that time.
 Vaccination with the Southern Hemisphere vaccine may offer some protection and would be preferable to having no vaccine.
 The Northern Hemisphere vaccine is not available in New Zealand.